Al Khor

-Al Khor (الخور; also spelled Al Khawr), officially Al Khor and Al Thakhira, is a municipality in coastal northeastern Qatar.
-Al Khor City, the municipal seat, is located in the northeast coast of Qatar, around 50 km from the capital, Doha and it is considered to be one of the major cities in Qatar.
-Al Thakhira is the second largest settlement in the municipality after Al Khor City.
+Al Khor (الخور; also spelled Al Khawr), officially Al Khor and Al Thakhira, is a municipality in northeastern Qatar.
+Al Khor City, the municipal seat, is located on the northeast coast of Qatar, around 50 km from the capital, Doha and is considered to be one of Qatar's major cities.
+Al Thakhira is the second most significant settlement in the municipality after Al Khor City.

 The region was ruled by the Al Muhannadi tribe, which consists of seven Bedouin families, before Qatar gained its independence in 1971.
 Tourism has been increasing in recent years owing to the municipality's various resorts, natural areas and cultural attractions.
 Fishing was the historical mainstay of most of the municipality's inhabitants.

 Etymology

 Al Khor Municipality derives its name from the city of the same name.
-In Arabic, Al Khawr means bay; it was so named because Al Khor City was near a bay.
+In Arabic, Al Khawr means "bay"; it was so named because Al Khor City was near a bay.
 Formerly, the city was known as "Khor Al-Shaqiq".

 History

 Al Khor Municipality was established in July 1972, alongside Qatar's four other initial municipalities, and supervises the city of Al Khor in addition to other settlements in the municipality.
-As of 2017, Ibrahim Issa Nasser Al Fadalah is the mayor of the municipality.
+As of 2017, Ibrahim Issa Nasser Al Fadalah was the mayor of the municipality.

 Municipal seat

-Al Khor City, the municipal seat, is a coastal city located 57 km north of the capital Doha, 47 km away from Madinat ash Shamal, and 44 km away from Al Wakrah.
+Al Khor City, the municipal seat, is a coastal city located 57 km north of the capital Doha.
 In the past, it was well known for the role it played in Qatar's bustling pearling industry, as well as for its harbour which is filled with fishing boats and small crafts.
 Several beaches, renovated forts and cultural attractions are found in the city.